Benefits of Water Jetting

 Hire a Professional to Resolve Clogs

-Some homeowners assume that they’ll save money by avoiding hydro-jetting and instead of using chemical cleaners, drain snakes, or pipe augers to resolve problems with drain and sewer line clogs.
-Unfortunately, that’s never the case.
+Some homeowners assume that they'll save money by avoiding hydro-jetting and instead using chemical cleaners, drain snakes, or pipe augers to resolve problems with drain and sewer line clogs.
+Unfortunately, that's never the case.
 Even if a chemical drain cleaner or rented drain pipe auger resolves the immediate problem, it will cause more trouble over time.

 Chemical drain cleaners damage pipes.
-When used properly, a drain pipe auger shouldn’t cause damage, but most homeowners don’t know how to use these specialized tools.
-Plus, even in the hands of a trained plumbing technician, a drain snake or pipe auger won’t be as effective as hydro-jetting at resolving clogs and stopping them from recurring.
-These tools can penetrate blockages to let the water through, but they don’t remove mineral scale, grease residue, and other built-up substances from the pipe walls.
+When used properly, a drain pipe auger shouldn't cause damage, but most homeowners don't know how to use these specialized tools.
+Plus, even in the hands of a trained plumbing technician, a drain snake or pipe auger won't be as effective as hydro-jetting at resolving clogs and stopping them from recurring.

-Professional plumbers with access to hydro-jetting technology have all the right tools to deep clean not just drain pipes but also sewer lines, if necessary.
-They’re also trained to begin each service visit with an inspection of the pipes to locate the clogs and identify other underlying issues that could be contributing to their formation.
+They're also trained to begin each service visit with an inspection of the pipes to locate the clogs and identify other underlying issues that could be contributing to their formation.
 The plumbers then use this information to provide more targeted and more effective cleaning services.

-Frequently Asked Questions About Hydro-Jetting
+Frequently Asked Questions

-Still, have concerns about hydro-jetting and how it works?
-Find answers to some of Washington State homeowners’ most common questions.
+Still have concerns about hydro-jetting and how it works?
+Find answers to some of Washington State homeowners' most common questions.

 Hydro-jetting will not cause pipe damage if it's performed by a trained professional.
 It doesn't involve the use of dangerous chemicals or tools that could puncture the pipes, so as long as homeowners hire reputable plumbers, they should have nothing to worry about.